ytakefuji/Oauth2.0-GoogleDrive/readme.txt

 $ chmod 755 files.py
 $ python help.py

-You can directly use glist.py, gupload.py, gdownload.py without PyDrive. glist.py is able to list files on Google Drive. gupload.py can upload a file from local to Google Drive. gdownload.py can download a file from Google Drive to local.
+You can directly use glist.py, gupload.py, gdownload.py, gdelete without PyDrive. glist.py is able to list files on Google Drive. gupload.py can upload a file from local to Google Drive. gdownload.py can download a file from Google Drive to local. gdelete.py can delete a file from Google Drive.

 $ python glist.py

 $ python -i gupload.py

 $ python -i gdownload.py

+$ python -i gdelete.py